-All these methods decompose the time-domain signal into a set of small number of band-limited components and map them into the time-frequency representation (TFR).
-The TFR provides localized signal information in both time and frequency domain that reveal the complex structure of a signal consisting of several components.
+All these methods decompose the time-domain signal into a set of a small number of band-limited components and map them into the time-frequency representation (TFR).
+The TFR provides localized signal information in both the time and frequency domains that reveals the complex structure of a signal consisting of several components.
 The IF is the basis of the TFR or time-frequency-energy (TFE) representation and analysis of a signal.
 The IF is a generalization of the definition of the traditional constant frequency, which is required for the analysis of nonstationary signals and nonlinear systems.
-It is a important parameter of a signal that can reveal the underlying process and provides explanations for physical phenomenon in many applications such as atmospheric and meteorological applications~\cite{rslc1}, imaging processing for pattern recognition and classification~\cite{TGRS1,TGRS2}, mechanical systems analysis~\cite{Mch3}, acoustic, vibration, and speech signal analysis~\cite{rslc9}, communications, radar, sonar, solar and seismic data analysis~\cite{rslc9,rslc101}, medical and biomedical applications~\cite{th46}, time-frequency representation of cosmological gravity wave \cite{GWPRL}, patient specific EEG seizure detection \cite{New5}, epoch detection from speech signals \cite{New7}, instantaneous fundamental frequency estimation from voiced speech \cite{New9}, Baseline wander and power line interference removal from ECG signals \cite{New10}.
+It is an important parameter of a signal that can reveal the underlying process and provides explanations for physical phenomenon in many applications such as atmospheric and meteorological applications~\cite{rslc1}, image processing for pattern recognition and classification~\cite{TGRS1,TGRS2}, mechanical systems analysis~\cite{Mch3}, acoustic, vibration, and speech signal analysis~\cite{rslc9}, communications, radar, sonar, solar and seismic data analysis~\cite{rslc9,rslc101}, medical and biomedical applications~\cite{th46}, time-frequency representation of cosmological gravity wave \cite{GWPRL}, patient specific EEG seizure detection \cite{New5}, epoch detection from speech signals \cite{New7}, instantaneous fundamental frequency estimation from voiced speech \cite{New9}, Baseline wander and power line interference removal from ECG signals \cite{New10}.